eljo/site/_guide/07-run.md

 You just built an image that is designed to run anywhere.
 The next goals are to:

-* Run your app on your laptop with a single command
+* Run your app on your development machine with a single command
 * Respond to network requests

-Give it a try!
+Let's see what happens when we try to run our app for the first time with `convox start`:

 <pre class="terminal">
 <span class="command">convox start</span>